Wilmas 13

-Wilmas 13 (W13) is an almost exclusively Mexican American gang from Wilmington, Los Angeles, California that is controlled by the Mexican Mafia.
-It has two sub-gangs, Westside Wilmas and Eastside Wilmas whose low-level members are rivals, but whose top-level members report to the Mexican Mafia.
+Wilmas 13 (W13) is a Mexican American gang from Wilmington, Los Angeles, California that is controlled by the Mexican Mafia.
+It has four sub-gangs, Eastside Wilmas, Westside Wilmas, Northside Wilmas, IMG Insane MEXICAN Gang whose low-level members are rivals, top-level members report to the Mexican Mafia.
 The Wilmas 13 gangs are led, through the means of contraband electronic devices, by members of the Mexican Mafia who are held in California state prisons.

 In 2016 twenty-nine members were charged with federal racketeering offenses that included violent crimes and drug trafficking.
 That, and other indictments demonstrate the gang has a murderous effect on its local community.
 The 2016 indictment also claimed the gang engaged in discriminatory practices, such as attacking Blacks who try to move into the area.

 In 2017, a Los Angeles court issued a civil injunction against the Wilma 13 gangs, which prevented them from associating in public in Wilmington.
 A prior injunction had been found to violate gang members' civil rights by requiring them to stay indoors unless they had a good, legal reason not to.

 In 2020, when Los Angeles police officers arrested Gregorio Lopez Amaya, a member of Eastside Wilmas in his home, they found firearms and ammunition belonging to another Eastside Wilmas member, Carlos Reyes, who was held at Centinelas State Prison for murdering his ex-wife.
 Social media messages showed Amaya was selling drugs for Reyes.
 But Reyes' release after serving only a few months in jail made other Wilmas members so wary of him they sought permission to beat him up from Reyes and Gabriel Huerta.
-Huerta was a member of Eastside Wilmas before becoming a member of the Mexican Mafia in Pelican Bay State Prison where he is serving seventeen years to life for a 1984 murder.
+Huerta is a member of Eastside Wilmas becoming a member of the Mexican Mafia in Pelican Bay State Prison where he is serving seventeen years to life for a 1984 murder.